HOW TO HIRE A PEST CONTROL COMPANY

 - Their technicians arrived on time and appeared professional in a clean uniform

-- Their truck, boat and equipment was clean, and appeared well-maintained.
+- Their truck, boat and equipment were clean and appeared well-maintained and in good working condition.

 - They came prepared with the proper PPE and safely stored chemicals (if required).